SachaCR/koa-http-log/README.md

 # koa-http-log

-This module provide a Koa middleware logger that will display HTTP calls on you Koa app.
+This module provide a Koa middleware logger that will display HTTP calls on your Koa app.

 ## Example :